Skip to Content

 Comments Off on ATC Automation Builds Modular Automated Assembly System for Drug Delivery Device

-COOKEVILLE, TN—ATC Automation has delivered a state-of-the-art, modular automated assembly system for a global leader in drug manufacturing and drug delivery medical devices to.
+COOKEVILLE, TN—ATC Automation has delivered a state-of-the-art, modular automated assembly system for a global leader in drug manufacturing and drug delivery medical devices.
 The system was designed and built at ATC’s campus in Cookeville, TN, and installed at the customer’s assembly plant on the East Coast.

 The system assembles a drug dispensing device made from clear polycarbonate.
 The device is used in an OEM’s point-of-care patient chemistry management system.
 The market for this product is currently valued at $1.7 billion and is projected to grow at a rate of 4 percent annually through 2030.